-Every staff member will be asked about symptoms of and exposure to COVID-19 on a daily basis before entering the School.
-On every entrance to the school, we have posted a QR code that links directly to a COVID-19 Questionnaire.
-Staff must complete the questionnaire before entering campus.
+Every staff member will be asked about symptoms of and exposure to COVID-19 on a daily basis before entering the School; staff must complete this COVID-19 Questionnaire on the Magnus app before entering campus.
 Staff must contact their supervisor if they answer yes to any question; the supervisor will advise them to return home or not come to work and follow any relevant protocols, if applicable.
 All staff working on campus will be provided with the SFDPH Information for Personnel document, which is available in the All Staff folder on our Google Drive.

 As part of the student sign-in procedure, a health screen must be completed prior to entering campus.
-It can be conducted each morning via ParentSquare, the school's communication platform, either 1) at home by a parent/guardian/caregiver, 2) from the car in the White Zone by the parent/guardian/caregiver or a staff member or 3) at the gate by a staff member.
+It can be conducted each morning via the Magnus app, the school's health care platform, either 1) at home by a parent/guardian/caregiver or 2) from the car in the White Zone by the parent/guardian/caregiver or a staff member.
 We encourage families to conduct the health screen at home in order to expedite drop-off.
 Students will not be permitted to exit the car until it has been confirmed that the health screening has been conducted.
 If walking to the gate, students must remain in a designated waiting area sufficiently distanced.

-The screening asks if anyone in your household has had close contact with someone who has or is suspected to have COVID-19 and if they have any of the following symptoms in the last 48 hours:
+The screening asks if anyone in your household, including caregivers and extended family, has had close contact with someone who has or is suspected to have COVID-19 and if they or anyone in your household have any of the following symptoms in the last 48 hours:

 - Fever (over 100.4 °F)

-- Headache
+- Chills

 - Cough

 - Sore throat

-- Shortness of breath
+- Shortness of breath or difficulty breathing

-- Chills

-- Muscle aches

 - Loss of taste and smell

+- Headache

-- Gastrointestinal (nausea, vomiting, or diarrhea)
+- Nausea, vomiting, or diarrhea

+- Runny nose more than the usual congestion or allergies

+- Adult household members only: repeated shaking or shivering, feeling unusually weak for fatigued, muscle or body aches.